JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

  * it will determine the type of the VCS repository, auto\-configure VCS repository settings, and suggest the project and build configuration names:
  * the project, build configuration and VCS root will be created automatically
  * TeamCity will add a VCS build trigger.
- * TeamCity will attempt to auto\-detect build steps: Ant, NAnt, Gradle, Maven, MSBuild, Visual Studio solution files, PowerShell, Xcode project files, Rake, and IntelliJ IDEA projects.
+ * TeamCity will attempt to autodetect build steps: Ant, NAnt, Gradle, Maven, MSBuild, Visual Studio solution files, PowerShell, Xcode project files, Rake, and IntelliJ IDEA projects.

 4\.
-On the __Auto\-detected Build Steps__ page select the detected step(s) to use in your build configuration.
+On the __Auto-detected Build Steps__ page select the detected step(s) to use in your build configuration.
 Click __Use selected__.
 If no steps found, you will have to [configure build steps manually](configuring-build-steps.md).

 5\.
 Your project and a build configuration are configured.
 Click the __Run__ button to start the build.
 Depending on the build configuration settings, TeamCity can suggest some additional configuration options.
 Review Suggestions at the end of the settings list and configure required ones.